MorganMcmillan/Lua-Builder/README.md

 local builder = LuaBuilder.new()

 -- Generates a function that solves FizzBuzz
--- An empty string is passed to `Return` to force it to add a space builder:Return(""):Function(nil, "i") for i = 1, 100 do
+-- return is added as a string to prevent a newline from being added builder"return ":Function(nil, "i") for i = 1, 100 do
     builder:If()"i ":eq(i):Then()
     if i % 15 == 0 then